brave/browser-laptop/docs/state.md

-    'bookmarks.toolbar.showFavicon': boolean, // true if bookmark favicons should be shown on the bookmarks toolbar 'bookmarks.toolbar.showOnlyFavicon': boolean, // true if only favicons should be shown on the bookmarks toolbar 'extensions.pocket.enabled': boolean, // true if pocket is enabled 'general.autohide-menu': boolean, // true if the Windows menu should be autohidden 'general.bookmarks-toolbar-mode': boolean, // true to show bookmakrs toolbar 'general.check-default-on-startup': boolean, // true to check whether brave is default browser on startup
+    'bookmarks.toolbar.showFavicon': boolean, // true if bookmark favicons should be shown on the bookmarks toolbar 'bookmarks.toolbar.showOnlyFavicon': boolean, // true if only favicons should be shown on the bookmarks toolbar 'extensions.pocket.enabled': boolean, // true if pocket is enabled 'extensions.vimium.enabled': boolean, // true if vimium is enabled 'general.autohide-menu': boolean, // true if the Windows menu should be autohidden 'general.bookmarks-toolbar-mode': boolean, // true to show bookmakrs toolbar 'general.check-default-on-startup': boolean, // true to check whether brave is default browser on startup